harshdevcode/Blogs-Project/posts/what-is-an-identity-provider-idp.md

 ![IDP Workflow](/blog/assets/2023/idp-workflow.webp)

-### Security Benefits of Using an Identity Provider
+### Security Benefits of Using an Identity Provider {#security-benefits-of-using-an-identity-provider}

 Typically, users logins into multiple platforms, and managing separate credentials for each platform or application can cause password fatigue.
 Credential re-used across multiple security platforms can present a considerable security risk to the system.
 Let us have a look at some of the benefits of using an Identity Provider to eliminate these risks: